 The key to dividing a whole number by a decimal is to convert the decimal into a whole number.
 This is achieved by multiplying both the divisor (the decimal) and the dividend (the whole number) by a power of 10.
 The power of 10 you choose depends on the number of decimal places in the divisor.

-For example, if you're dividing by 2.5 (one decimal place), you multiply both numbers by 10.
-If you're dividing by 2.55 (two decimal places), you multiply both numbers by 100, and so on.
+Here's one way to look at it: if you're dividing by 2.Here's the thing — 5 (one decimal place), you multiply both numbers by 10.
+If you're dividing by 2.Here's the thing — 55 (two decimal places), you multiply both numbers by 100, and so on.
 This process doesn't change the result of the division because you're essentially multiplying both numbers by the same factor, maintaining the proportion.

 The Division Process: Step-by-Step